handpoint/online-payments-WooCommerce/README.md

 COMPATIBILITY
 ------------

-Compatible with version 5.8 of Woocommerce and upto 5.8 of Wordpress.
+Compatible with version 6.x of Woocommerce and upto 6.x of Wordpress.

 INTRODUCTION
 ------------

-This module enables the woocommerce customers to pay for their items using the PaymentNetwork hosted form or direct payment gateway.
+This module enables the woocommerce customers to pay for their items using the Handpoint hosted form or direct payment gateway.

 What does it do?
 ----------------
-Presents the option to pay with credit card or debit card via the PaymentNetwork payment gateway.
+Presents the option to pay with credit card or debit card via the Handpoint payment gateway.

 INSTALLATION